mangasf/mangasf/README.md

 **NOW**

-- 🍷 Working on Drinks&Co.
+- 🍷 Working at Drinks&Co.
 The biggest wine and spirits Marketplace on Europe.
-- 🧑‍💻 Collaborating with Group4Layers technical consulting group.
+- 🧑‍💻 Collaborating with Group4Layers technical consulting group, experts in web development.
-- 👯 Teaching software design classes at the university of la Salle.
+- 👯 Teaching software design classes in a Master's Degree at La Salle University.

 **BIO**